spark2k06/PCXT_MiSTer/TASKS.md

   - At least one intentionally broken local assertion produces a useful failure line during development.
   - Normal passing runs end with one clear pass message.
+- Verification:
+  - `ega_vram_tb.sv` now tracks the active test case and prints expected value, actual value, CPU address/A16, access strobes, read/write modes, memory map, page select, plane mask, odd/even mode, and chain-2 state on every mismatch.
+  - The existing single `failures` counter and final pass/fail messages remain in place.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-004 - Define The Initial Hardware/Emulator Smoke Set